ts1121/bme680_i2c/README.md

 Prerequisite: pico-sdk.

 To build and run the example code in the main.cpp, as is:

 -The Raspberry Pi Pico board comprises two I2C channels (I2C0 and I2C1), and the example code uses the I2C0 channel.
-Use the following I2C pin connections with the Raspberry Pi Pico boards:
+Use the following I2C pin connections with the Raspberry Pi Pico board:
 1) (BME680) SCL --> (Pico) GP5/Pin# 7
 2) (BME680) SDA --> (Pico) GP4/Pin# 6
 3) (BME680) SDO --> (Pico) GND (This assigns the BME680 module with an address of 0x76)